 I ask each client to evaluate their progress at each session of therapy.
 I originally began doing this as part of a project to measure the effectiveness of Human Given’s trained therapists.
-I then realised that my results were a pretty good marketing tool as my “success rate” turned out to be very high and as far as I can discover, no other private therapist in any field does anything comparable.
+I then realised that my results were a pretty good marketing tool as my “success rate” turned out to be good and as far as I can discover, no other private therapist in any field did anything comparable.

 I then began to realise how useful it was for my counselling practice.
 To get a base line at the beginning – was my client moderately or severely distressed – and to be able to monitor progress at each session and in particular to know when there was little or no improvement.
 And so we both can know when a change of tack was needed and at the end to remind us both of the progress that has been made.

 Over 85% of my clients feel better at the end of their treatment – normally around 4 sessions.
 85% plus is a high number and should give you confidence.